Absecon Island: History

 Absecon's earliest European settlers were English who earned their living clamming and oystering.
 Land there was bought not for farming but for control of the waterways.
 The name Absecon came from the word "Absegami" or little water, named by the Native Americans living along Absecon Creek.

-In 1695, Thomas Budd purchased 10,000 acres (40 km²) of land in what later became Atlantic County.
-He paid 4 cents an acre ($9.88/km²) for land on which Atlantic City now stands.
+In 1695, Thomas Budd purchased 10,000 acres (40 km2) of land in what later became Atlantic County.
+He paid 4 cents an acre ($9.88/km2) for land on which Atlantic City now stands.
 It was called Further Island (further from Absecon) and later called Absecon Beach and finally became Atlantic City.

 Jeremiah Leeds was the first permanent settler on Absecon Island in 1785.
 He came from Leeds Point to Absecon Island when it was a complete wilderness.
 He built a cabin of cedar logs and cleared a field where the Atlantic City Expressway now ends in Atlantic City.
 The block called Columbus Plaza was part of the Leeds farm.
 Most of the homes in Atlantic City until 1854 were built by descendants of Jeremiah Leeds.
 Jeremiah's son Chalkey S. Leeds became the first mayor of Atlantic City in 1854 and his youngest son, Robert, became the first postmaster of Atlantic City.

 In 1819, Dr. Jonathan Pitney went to Absecon to set up his medical practice.
 His visits to Absecon Island convinced him that the island had the climate ideal for a health resort.
 He was instrumental in convincing the municipal authorities that a railroad to the beach would be beneficial.
 He has been called the "Father of Atlantic City".

 The first beachwalk or "boardwalk" in Atlantic City was completed in 1870 by Simon Luchs Wescoat.
 Because of its success as a resort, a second railroad was built in 1877.
-Fifty-four miles of track was laid in record time - 98 days.
+Fifty-four miles of track was laid in a record time of 98 days.

 Beach reclamation

 As a barrier island, the beaches of Absecon Island are continuously impacted by erosion, particularly nor'easters, hurricanes, and other coastal storms.
-The U.S. Army Corps of Engineers is undertaking a project to construct an approximate $63 million beach and dune system along the 8.1 mile oceanfront of Absecon Island.
+The U.S. Army Corps of Engineers is undertaking a project to construct an approximate $63 million beach and dune system along the 8.1-mile oceanfront of Absecon Island.